Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 After downloading the game, you will need to **install it manually** before you can play it.

 :::info Why does GameVault not install the game automatically?
-GameVault is designed to work with "alternatively obtained" games such as DRM-free games.
-While GameVault can be used to install cracked games, it does not encourage or condone piracy.
-Some Games come with Installers, some come ready to play out of the box, some game repacks are archived with a very good compression and need to get uncompressed before.
-Automating all of this would be very hard.
-All Methods have one thing in common: You can choose where your game installation should land.
-And GameVault makes use of this.
+GameVault is designed to work with all kinds of games.
+Some Games come with Installers, some come ready to play out of the box, some games are archived with a very good compression and need to get uncompressed before.
+Automating these processes would prove quite challenging.
+However, all these methods share a common feature: you can decide where your final game installation should reside - And GameVault takes advantage of this functionality.
 :::

 Here are the steps to install the game: